 Benzoin-based nail polishes provided a reasonably good shine to the nail but they took longer to dry, required buffing to bring out the gloss, and had a tendency to become brownish in colour.
 This meant they could not compete with cellulose nitrate polishes in the long run.

-Poucher (1932) provides us with a formulation for a gum benzoin polish, tinted pink with a small amount of eosin, perhaps to hide the brown, but a similar product could be made that was clear.
+Poucher (1932) includes a formulation for a gum benzoin polish, tinted pink with a small amount of eosin – perhaps to hide the brown – but a similar product could be made that was clear.

 Benzoin Nail Enamel is conveniently prepared from the resinodor as follows:—

 200 Benzoin R. 400 Alcohol.
 400 Ether meth. .753.
 1 Methyl acetophenone.
 0.2 5 per cent solution of eosin.
 1001